Door Fire Safety Standards Explained

 Testing and maintenance is a core part of ensuring that fire testing standards are being followed.

-To prove their effectiveness and conformity to door testing standards, commercial and residential doors are put through a rigorous process.
-This not only provides peace of mind to those who invest in them, but also ensures that they pass certain EU and UK legislation.
+To prove their effectiveness and conformity to door testing standards, commercial and residential doors can be put through a rigorous process.
+This testing ensures that they pass certain EU and UK legislation, if they’re meant to be fire door rated.

 Simulation Testing